-- (a) Minimum separation between primary buildings shall be 15 feet.
-The minimum separation between residential buildings may be reduced subject to all of the following: - 1.
-Both buildings are served by a central potable water system; - 2.
-The buildings are within five miles of a Fire Rescue Station via the shortest road route and via any required emergency access point; - 3.
-Improvements in the side yards are prohibited, except for HVAC, mechanical, pool, and other equipment that is either to the rear of the building or staggered so that equipment on adjacent lots is 10 feet apart.
-These limitations shall be included in the applicable declaration of restrictions; - 4.
-The opposing exterior walls shall be constructed of CMU block or concrete building material with equivalent fire resistance, or both buildings shall incorporate a fire suppression system that achieves equivalent fire resistance; and - 5.
-The reduction is otherwise consistent with applicable fire and building codes. - (b) Side driveways extending along the property line to a recessed garage are permitted and encouraged within the side yard setback. - (c) Rear yard setbacks in residential areas shall be a minimum of 15 feet from the rear property line, except for garages, and accessory dwelling units where the minimum setback shall be 7 feet. - (d) When an alley is present, the minimum rear setback shall be a minimum of 7 feet, measured from the rear property line.
+- (a) Minimum separation between primary buildings shall be 15 feet. - (b) Residential buildings, with alley access, may have a minimum building separation of 12 feet.
+Utilities must be varied on opposite side yards for reduced building separation. - (c) Side driveways extending along the property line to a recessed detached garage are permitted and encouraged within the side yard setback. - (d) Rear yard setbacks in residential areas shall be a minimum of 15 feet from the rear property line, except for garages, and accessory dwelling units where the minimum setback shall be 7 feet. - (e) When an alley is present, the minimum rear setback shall be a minimum of 7 feet, measured from the rear property line.